djdefi/backup-utils-action/README.md

 ## Running

-Run via workflow dispatch, providing the hostname of the applaince to backup.
+Run via workflow dispatch, providing the hostname of the appliance to backup.

 ## Restoring

 1. Set `restore = true` in the workflow dispatch along with a target hostname or IP.
-2. Coming soon!
+2. Not fully implemented - Coming soon!

+## Customization of `backup-utils` configuration options

+Coming soon!

 ## Multiple snapshots